Serviced Apartments vs Hotels: How Operational Models Impact Your Technology

 In a traditional hotel, operations move at a fast pace because guests arrive and depart every day.
 Rooms are cleaned frequently, often daily, and the front desk manages a steady flow of check-ins, check-outs, and room changes.

-At the same time, housekeeping teams work within tight turnaround windows to ensure each room is ready for the next arrival without delay.
+At the same time, housekeeping teams work within tight turnaround windows to make sure each room is ready for the next arrival without delay.

 Because of this high turnover, hotel operations are designed around speed and efficiency.
 The priority is to minimize vacant time between stays.